-The simplest functional response model, the Holling Type I response, describes feeding rates 34 as increasing linearly with prev abundance.
-Interpreted to represent an analytically-tractable 35 first-order approximation to all other prey-dependent functional response forms (Lotka, 1925; 36 Volterra, 1926), its simplicity has caused the Type I response to become foundational to the-37 ory across Ecology's many sub-disciplines.
-Nonetheless, there is a common and persistent be-38 lief among empirically-minded ecologists that the Type I response is unrealistic and artifac-39 tual.
-Indeed, it is typically dismissed a priori from both empirical and theoretical efforts to 40 "mechanistically" characterize predator feeding rates (e.g., Baudrot et al., 2016; Kalinkat et al., 41 2023).
-This dismissal is similarly levied at the rectilinear model (e.g., Koen-Alonso, 2007) 42 piecewise rectilinear (a.k.a.
-Type 0) model, originally depicted by Holling (1959) as the Type 43 I (Denny, 2014), in which feeding rates increase linearly with prey abundance up to an abrupt 44 maximum and by which Holling (1959) originally depicted the Type I response (Denny, 2014) 45 .
-Supportive evidence (e.g., Koen-Alonso, 2007).
-Support comes from syntheses that indicate 46 the linear Type I concluding functional response linearity to be rare, with feeding rates more 48 consistent with smoothly saturating Type II responses being by far the more frequently inferred

-49 (Dunn & Hovel, 2020; Jeschke et al., 2004).
+The simplest functional response model, the Holling-Type I response, describes feeding rates 33 as increasing linearly with prev abundance.
+Interpreted to represent an analytically-tractable first-order approximation to all other prey-dependent forms (Lotka, 1925; Volterra, 1926), its simplicity has caused the Type I to become foundational to theory across Ecology's many subdisciplines.
+Nonetheless, there is a common and persistent belief among empirically-minded ecologists that the Type I response is unrealistic and artifactual.
+Indeed, it is typically dismissed a priori from both empirical and theoretical efforts to "mechanistically" characterize predator feeding rates (e.g., Baudrot et al., 2016; Kalinkat et al., 2023).
+This dismissal is similarly levied at the piecewise rectilinear (a.k.a.
+Type 0) model, originally depicted by Holling (1959b) response (e.g., Koen-Alonso, 2007), originally referred to by Holling (1959a) as the Type I (Denny, 2014) response (Denny, 2014; Holling, 1965), in which feeding rates increase linearly with prey abundance to an abrupt maximum(e.g., Koen-Alonso, 2007) a relatively abrupt maximum.
+Support comes from syntheses concluding functional response linearity to be rare, with feeding rates more consistent with smoothly saturating Type II responses being by far the more frequently inferred (Dunn & Hovel, 2020; Jeschke et al., 2004).